STPHxBioinformatics/HITS2/README.md

 **Updated pipeline and Methods for ITS2 rDNA Nanopore Amplicon Sequencing with Custom Barcodes**

-This repo comprises two main components designed for the sequencing and analysis of human trichuriasis using nanopore technology used in the paper **"Nanopore-based analysis unravels the genetic landscape and phylogenetic relationships of human-infecting *Trichuris incognita* and *Trichuris trichiura* in Côte d’Ivoire, Uganda, Tanzania, and Laos "**.
+This repo comprises two main components designed for the sequencing and analysis of human trichuriasis using nanopore technology used in the paper **"Nanopore-based analysis unravels the genetic landscape and phylogenetic relationships of human-infecting *Trichuris incognita* and *Trichuris trichiura* in Côte d’Ivoire, Uganda, Tanzania, and Laos"**.
 Analysis includes:

 [Human Trichuriasis Nanopore Sequencing (ITS1/ITS2)](https://github.com/STPHxBioinformatics/HITS2/tree/main/ITS2_Trichuriasis_nanopore_processing-main/ITS2_Trichuriasis_nanopore_processing-main)- Processing: This component is an amplicon processing pipeline for ITS1 and ITS2 sequencing.